arnicas/interactive-vis-course/Week11/README.md

 **HW 1 (20pts) Region Colors**:  Make a region color-coded map of the world like I showed.
 You can start from africa_map2.html and africa_map3.html for the data loading.
 Use the region data in World_Development_Indicators_Metadata_Countries.csv.
 You may have to use the ISO3 column.

 **HW 2 (15pts) Choropleth Map**: Make a choropleth map for your project data, using a continent or region or world of your choice, similar to what I did in africa_map3.html.
 It should have a legend and tooltips. **Extra Credit (grad students, 6 pts)**: Use the jquery Tipsy plugin (or another jquery plugin) for the tooltips.
+[Actually, it doesn't work on maps.
+Why not?]

 **HW 3 (20 pts) Design Sketch Rev2**: I want an updated design sketch for your project, using some ideas from the second stages of the Five Design Sheets site. http://fds.design/ You should have done some exploratory charts and graphs and have ideas about what types of charts you will include in the project now.
 We'll discuss these in class next week.